Vinietro/portfolio-management-bybit/TROUBLESHOOTING.md

 If your API key has IP restrictions:
 - Make sure your current IP address is whitelisted
 - You can find your IP at https://whatismyipaddress.com/
-- Add your IP to the whitelist in Binance API Management
+- Add your IP to the whitelist in BingX API Management

 ### Remove IP Restrictions (Temporary)
 For testing purposes, you can temporarily remove IP restrictions:
-1. Go to Binance.com → API Management
+1. Go to BingX.com → API Management
 2. Edit your API key
 3. Uncheck "Enable Reading" under IP restrictions
 4. **Remember to re-enable IP restrictions for security**